 Kansas Department of Health and Environment

-Grants to Kansas local government agencies, K-12 schools, and school districts for installations made from waste tire material and other recycled materials.
-This program will reimburse eligible purchases and related installation costs.
-Qualifying installations include waste tire derived products composed of multiple materials must be no less than 50% waste tire material by weight, unless composed of other recycled material.
+Grants to Kansas local government agencies, K-12 schools, and school districts for installations and products made from waste tire material.
+Funding is intended to reimburse eligible purchases and related installation costs.
+Qualifying installations that include waste tire-derived products composed of multiple materials must be no less than 50% waste tire material by weight, unless composed of other recycled material.

 The following criteria may be used by the Governor’s Solid Waste Grants Advisory Committee to evaluate the grant applications: